GeReV/yagbe/README.md

 Emulators with built-in debuggers were also used as reference.

 The project makes use of very few external dependencies.
 The only used crates are the [Rust SDL2 bindings](https://github.com/Rust-SDL2/rust-sdl2) and the [bitflags crate](https://docs.rs/bitflags/latest/bitflags/) for convenience.
+Late in the project, the crates [Tao](https://github.com/tauri-apps/tao) and [Rust for Windows](https://github.com/microsoft/windows-rs) were added.
+See notes.

 This emulator is far from fully featured and ignores, by design, some features and systems present in the Game Boy console and other emulator.